Creating a Basic Skin Care Routine (All Skin Types)

 Skin conditions are conditions which need special attention and can often be reversed or greatly improved.
 Any skin type can have a skin condition.
 I’ll go over some common ones.

 Prominent discoloration and dark marks.
-Exfoliation and sun protection is vital for this skin condition.
+Exfoliation and sun protection is vital for this skin condition, as is a vitamin C serum.

 Liquor bottles down, water bottles up!
 This means skin is lacking water and suppleness which can cause dry patches and redness.